mraue/afistfulofseeds/README.md

-# A Fistfull of Seeds
+# A Fistful of Seeds

 ##### by Thibaut Devigne and Martin Raue